Rugby fans rejoice in New Zealand as stadiums open | DW | 13.06.2020

 Thousands of fans celebrated their return to stadiums as New Zealand held its first top-level rugby match after the coronavirus lockdown.
 This week, the authorities said there were no active cases left in the country.

-More than 20,000 rugby fans pached into the stands at a stadium in southern New Zealand on Saturday after the isolated country reopened its sports venues and lifted its months-long lockdown.
+More than 20,000 rugby fans packed into the stands at a stadium in southern New Zealand on Saturday after the isolated country reopened its sports venues and lifted its months-long lockdown.

 He added that attending the game was "a payoff for all the hard work of 5 million New Zealanders."